sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

 modern meaning which is much closer to “important”.
 As a result, a lot of modern readers get very confused when they start learning statistics because they think that a “significant result” must be an important one.
-It doesn’t mean that at all.
+It does not mean that at all.
 All that “statistically significant” means is that the data allowed us to reject a null hypothesis.
 Whether or not the result is actually important in the real world is a very different question, and depends on all sorts of other things.